OpenRobotLab/EmbodiedScan/README.md

 ### Models

-We have adapted the MMScan API for some [models](./models/README.md).
+We have released the codes of some models under [./models](./models/README.md).

 ## 📝 TODO List